Restream/reindexer/cpp_src/server/contrib/server.md

 ## Overview
 **Reindexer** is an embeddable, in-memory, document-oriented database with a high-level Query builder interface.
 Reindexer's goal is to provide fast search with complex queries.
-The Reindexer is compact and fast.
-It has not heavy dependencies.
-Complete reindexer docker image with all libraries and web interface size is just 15MB.
+Reindexer is compact, fast and it does not have heavy dependencies.
-Reindexer is fast.

 ### Version information
-*Version* : 3.22.0
+*Version* : 3.22.1

 ### License information